ethanthoma/personal-website/posts/webdev_zero_to_chaos.md

 ## Attempt Three: GO-d's chosen Language

-> If you already use Go for one thing, why not both
+> "If you already use Go for one thing, why not both"

 When I moved from WSL to Nixos on my surface, my ocaml-webserver would no longer build.
 Why?
 Some platform specific mirage crap in opam-nix that I was too lazy